Uwaga opis pochodzi ze strony: www.technologie-entwicklung.de

 Recently I got the chance to obtain a Garrett VNT15 variable turbine geometry turbocharger rather cheap.
 This turbo is mainly used in the new VW/Audi TDI engines up to 110bhp.
 I intend to build an experimental gas turbine engine from this turbo, but I’ll carry out only modifications on it that are reversible.
 This is because I can also use this turbo as a spare for my car’s engine (Audi A3 TDI), and if I should ever be in the situation to need it, I’ll be happy to have a spare handy, because the original replacement would be quite expensive.
 At the time of purchase I didn’t know the reason of the turbo removement, but I blamed this to a bad accident with damage to the engine beyond repair.
 I was told the turbo ran well at the time of removal and the car was manufactured 1997 with now about 40.000km on it.
 And this is what it looked like as I got it: I was really astonished that it was this clean on the outside and revealed only minor corrosion.
 The can on the left is the vacuum actuator for the NGV controlling gear.
 This turbo is a rather small unit, weight just about 5kg.
 Look how shiny the compressor housing still is.
 I noticed, though, that the NGV actuating mechanism was rather stiff, if not to say stuck (at this time yet I didn’t know why).

-Oops, I did it again!
 (Though I definitely must say that I’m no fan of Britney Spears’ music) Well, I once promised myself I would never ever again take a turbocharger apart, since the last time I did it I had to live with traces of black underneath my fingernails for about one week.
 But this one looks so much cleaner, that I forgot about this promise.
 The compressor came apart like this, almost no cleaning required!

-And this is what it looks like some really dirty hands later...
 Each of the nine levers is welded to the shaft of the corresponding nozzle guide vane (NGV).
 The control ring is moved by the main lever, located in the turbo’s bearing housing, projecting into the free notch in the 11 o’clock position.

-That’s the adjustable connecting rod from the NGV vacuum actuator to the outer main lever.
-This allows to adjust the sensitivity of the whole mechanism.
-An adjustable throw limiting screw is located just above the center of the connecting rod.
 The mechanism works this way that an “increasing vacuum” (decrease of absolute control pressure) effects an increasing charge air pressure.
 Thus this system is fail-safe, should a tube break, the turbo will supply minimum charge pressure.

 Kolejny opis czyszczenia turbo z forum vw-passat.pl